 Courses need not be offered in students’ specialization area per se; rather, faculty will automatically offer courses in the Program’s focal areas (that’s just the nature of the work we do), and students will build up their specialization by taking coursework that’s interesting to them and that they feel they can build their specializations around.

 Each year, the Program will produce and distribute via its website a list of Program Foci that the faculty available in the coming year feel they can responsibly accommodate.
 These foci are for generative and discernment purposes only; they are not connected in any administrative way with students’ plans of study (i.e., nothing about Program Foci establishes for students a requirement that must be fulfilled in order to progress through the Program).

+Specialization courses will be tracked in your specialization statement.
+That is, the courses used for your specialization requirement do not have to be connected in an obvious way.
+You must make the argument why any particular course fits into your specialization.

 At least four of the Specialization courses (12 hours) must be in RCTE.
 The other two courses (6 hours) may be taken elsewhere on campus, or transferred in from another institution.
+Only two transfer courses can count towards your specialization requirement.

 Electives Curriculum: 12 hours (4 courses)